 - To avoid delays, please complete the entire application kit before submission.

 - The non-refundable application fee is $2,000, which includes the annual fee of $210.

 - Upon receipt of an application, we will review it for completeness and compliance with Agency Reporting Agreement (ARA) requirements, typically within 10 days.
 An ARC representative may contact an applicant.

 - A follow-up letter will confirm the status of each application and advise the applicant of any missing information.

-- ARC will conduct an on-site inspection once the application is complete.
+- ARC will conduct an interview with agency owners and relevant personnel once the application is complete.

-- ARC will make a final decision based on a review of the on-site inspection and the application and other documentation, and we will notify you of your approval.
+- ARC will make a final decision based on a review of the interview and the application and other documentation, and we will notify you of your approval.

 - Once an approval is granted, participating carriers are notified.
 Some carriers may subject agents to a secondary accreditation process.

 Applicants undergo ARC's rigorous approval process.
-Some requirements of TRA participation include the following:
+Some requirements of ARC Accredited Agency participation include the following: